Healthdirect Free Australian health advice you can count on.

 • Cholecystitis is inflammation of your gallbladder.

-• Symptoms of cholecystitis include pain in the middle or right side of your abdomen, nausea, vomiting and fever.
+• Symptoms of cholecystitis include pain in the middle or right side of your abdomen, nausea and fever.

-• You’ll usually need to be treated in hospital with fasting, intravenous fluids, antibiotics, medicine for pain relief.
+• Treatment in hospital is needed, including intravenous (IV) fluids, antibiotics and medicine for pain relief.

 What is cholecystitis?